ngscheurich/advent-of-code-2017/README.md

-My solutions for Advent of Code 2017.
+My Elixir solutions for [Advent of Code 2017](https://adventofcode.com/2017).